exakat/php-dictionary/dictionary/dynamic-loading.ini.rst

 Dynamic Loading is related to the loading of PHP extensions, at execution time.

 Most of the time, the extensions are compiled with PHP, and loaded at startup.
-For development purposes, or for distribution purposes, some libraries may be loaded at execution time, with the dl() function.
+For development purposes, or for distribution purposes, some libraries may be loaded at execution time, with the ``dl()`` function.

-Dl() calls are considered bad for performances and for security.
+``dl()`` calls are considered bad for performances and for security.

 .. code-block:: php